 VA Loan After VA Foreclosure

-Having a VA loan foreclosed on doesn’t mean you can’t get another VA loan later in life.
-In fact, you may be able to secure financing after just two years.
-It’s often more a question of how much house can you buy (Learn more in “How a Bankruptcy or Foreclosure Affects VA Loan Applications”).
+It’s also important to understand that having a VA loan foreclosed on doesn’t mean you can’t get another VA loan.
+In fact, you may be able to secure financing after just two years (and some lenders, like Veterans United, may have no required waiting period after most short sales).
+Following a foreclosure or short sale, it’s often more a question of how much house can you buy before needing to factor in a down payment (Learn more in “How a Bankruptcy or Foreclosure Affects VA Loan Applications”).

 Veterans who suffer a foreclosure may see some, most or all of their entitlement caught up in the mess.
 VA lenders first have to determine how much entitlement you have left, if any.